 (b) Center staff (instructional and other) will collaborate to ensure that training and services are effectively delivered in partnership with all staff involved.

-(c) The center will ensure that Tests of Adult Basic Education (TABE®) is administered in a designated testing facility, following procedures outlined in TABE® Test Administration Manual and Job Corps’ TABE® Student Testing System Administrator’s Guidefor securing test materials, scheduling tests, and administering the tests.
+(c) The center will ensure that Tests of Adult Basic Education (TABE®) is administered in a designated testing facility, following procedures outlined in TABE® Test Administration Manual and Job Corps’ TABE® Student Testing System Administrator’s Guide for securing test materials, scheduling tests, and administering the tests.
 The Manual and the Guide are posted on the Job Corps Community website.

-(e) Center-based and work-based learning (WBL) will be scheduled and what interruptions to the schedule will be permitted.
+(d) Center-based and work-based learning (WBL) will be scheduled and what interruptions to the schedule will be permitted.

-(f) Individualized services will assist each student in meeting all eight Career Success Standards (see Chapter 3, Section 3.4 R11).
+(e) Individualized services will assist each student in meeting all eight Career Success Standards (see Chapter 3, Section 3.4 R11).

-(g) The center will ensure the delivery of programs and services to students with Limited English Proficiency (LEP) and those with disabilities and ensure continuous progress monitoring.
+(f) The center will ensure the delivery of programs and services to students with Limited English Proficiency (LEP) and those with disabilities and ensure continuous progress monitoring.

-(h) An interdepartmental Career Management Team (CMT) will case manage and continuously monitor performance and progress in all areas (including career pathway preparation activities), and provide multiple levels of intervention and support to assist the student in completing CDP requirements.
+(g) An interdepartmental Career Management Team (CMT) will case manage and continuously monitor performance and progress in all areas (including career pathway preparation activities), and provide multiple levels of intervention and support to assist the student in completing CDP requirements.

 3. Methods, materials, and activities to: